Neonatal Cleft Lip and Palate: Tips for Nurseries

 - If the child is still having difficulty feeding, consult a feeding specialist with a cleft palate/craniofacial team.
 The team’s nurse, speech-language pathologist, or social worker may provide this support.

 Consult with a hospital social worker to provide the family with emotional support and community referrals.
-The Cleft Palate Foundation also offers a 24-hour hotline (800.24.CLEFT) for urgent family needs.
+ACPA Family Services is also available to provide support for urgent family needs at 1.800.24.CLEFT.

 Contact the pediatrician or family doctor.
 Ask a physician where to refer for cleft palate/craniofacial team care, and make this referral before the child is discharged from the nursery.